 Boom trucks are fitted with a hydraulic crane and a flat deck hauling area which allows you to lift light to medium size equipment & material.

-They also have the ability to transport light misc. equipment around a job site and to other locations as many trucks are able to travel at highway speeds.
+They also have the ability to transport light misc. equipment around a job site and to other locations.

 JLG ‘ 2250-JBT’ 23 (tonnage)